 Sullivan Middle School supports language acquisition in two ways, which together serve all students.
 The first way services students who have never had exposure to a second language.
-Students begin in 6th grade by experiencing all three language offerings, Chinese, French, and Spanish through an exploratory program.
+Students begin in 6th grade by experiencing language offerings in French or Spanish through an exploratory program.
 The exploratory language courses focus heavily on culture and language acquisition fundamentals.
 7th and 8th grade offer two options for our traditional language learners, credit and non-credit.
 Credit students can complete a Carnegie unit of high school language credit over two middle school years.

 The second way is the dual-language immersion program.
 This is a continuation of the elementary language immersion program.
 Students begin language study of either French or Spanish in Kindergarten or 1st grade through the implementation.
-All language immersion students at Sullivan Middle School are required to always take two language courses, a course that focuses on literacy and culture, as well as a course that covers language acquisition fundamentals.
-In addition to these two courses, 6th grade students take their Individuals and Societies course in the target language.
+All language immersion students at Sullivan Middle School are required to always take language courses.
+In addition, 6th grade students take their Individuals and Societies course in the target language.

 Language Acquisition is supported in our Media Center, which houses a collection of books and magazines in Chinese, Spanish and French.
-DLI teachers are supported through classroom libraries, instructional texts from target language countries, and digital subscriptions in the target language, such as BrainPOP and IXL Spanish.
+DLI teachers are supported through classroom libraries, instructional texts from target language countries.